linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 16 - Managing Bond Portfolios.md

 If the yield curve is not flat, then the definition of duration must be modified and  $\mathrm{CF}_t / (1 + y)^t$  replaced with the present value of  $\mathrm{CF}_t$ , where the present value of each cash flow is calculated by discounting with the appropriate spot interest rate from the zero-coupon yield curve corresponding to the date of the particular cash flow, instead of by discounting with the bond's yield to maturity.
 Moreover, even with this modification, duration matching will immunize portfolios only for parallel shifts in the yield curve.
 Clearly, this sort of restriction is unrealistic.
 As a result, much work has been devoted to generalizing the notion of duration.
 Multifactor duration models have been developed to allow for tilts and other distortions in the shape of the yield curve, in addition to shifts in its level.
 However, the added complexity of such models does not appear to pay off in terms of substantially greater effectiveness.[13]

 Finally, immunization can be an inappropriate goal in an inflationary environment.
 Immunization is essentially a nominal notion and makes sense only for nominal liabilities.
 It makes no sense to immunize a projected obligation that will grow with the price level using nominal assets such as bonds.
-For example, if your child will attend college in 15 years and if the annual cost of tuition is expected to be  $50,000 at that time, immunizing your portfolio at a locked-in terminal value of$ 50,000 is not necessarily a risk-reducing strategy.
+For example, if your child will attend college in 15 years and if the annual cost of tuition is expected to be  \$50,000 at that time, immunizing your portfolio at a locked-in terminal value of\$ 50,000 is not necessarily a risk-reducing strategy.
 The tuition obligation will vary with the realized inflation rate, whereas the asset portfolio's final value will not.
 As a result, the tuition obligation will not be matched by the value of the portfolio.

 # 16.4 Active Bond Management